Plan Preview FAQs

 Q1: Is there a difference between what will display in Plan Preview and what will display for consumers on HealthCare.gov?

-- Service Area: Your plans may not show up if there are errors with your Service Area Template.
-Begin by looking at the Plans &Benefits Template to see what service area the plan is located in.
+1. Service Area: Plans may not show up if there are errors with the Service Area Template.
+Begin by looking at the Plans & Benefits Template to see what service area the plan is located in.
 Next, open the Service Area Template and determine if the service area ID is state-wide or county specific.
 All zip codes within a particular county that is within the service area for this plan should display.

-- Rating Area: The rating area associated with the county must be listed on the Rates Table Template for the particular county or the rates for the plan in that county zip code will not display.
-There are helpful files on CMS’s website that you can use to find a particular rating area for a specific county.
+2. Rating Area: The rating area associated with the county must be listed on the Rates Table Template for the particular county or the rates for the plan in that county zip code will not display.
+There are helpful files on the Market Rating Reforms webpage that you can use to find a particular rating area for a specific county.

-- Correct Birthdate: An individual’s age at the time of the effective date can often cause confusion for an individual or issuer.
+3. Correct Birthdate: An individual’s age at the time of the effective date can often cause confusion.
 When testing plans, make sure to input the correct birthdate.
-For example, child-only plans will not display for enrollees born before 2004.
-Catastrophic plans won’t display for enrollees born before 1994.
+For example, child-only plans will not display for enrollees born before 2005.
+Catastrophic plans won’t display for enrollees born before 1995.

 Q3: After we submit our updated template data, how long does it take before Plan Preview is updated to reflect the change?